 The head of a state agency may issue a Declaration of Inclement Weather for an area or areas outside Shawnee County when the agency has operations in that area or those areas and the Governor has not issued a Declaration for that area or those areas.

-- In preparation for recommendation to the President, the Vice President for Administration and Finance shall make an assessment of weather conditions, including snow removal, streets and sidewalks, hazards to employees traveling to and from the campus, and ability to provide energy.
+- In preparation for recommendation to the President, the Vice President for Administration and Finance shall make an assessment of weather conditions, including snow removal from streets, sidewalks and parking lots, hazards to employees traveling to and from the campus, and ability to provide energy.
 These observations shall be reported and a recommendation made to the President of the University.
 In the absence of the President, the Provost/Senior Vice President will be contacted for the decision.